-Today is Giving Tuesday Now, a day for the world to unite against the new coronavirus and the disease it causes, COVID-19.
-UNICEF was among the first to mobilize to fight COVID-19, and there are many ways donors and supporters can help UNICEF continue to send lifesaving relief to children and families who are struggling to stay healthy.
+The world is united by one common goal: the fight against COVID-19.
+UNICEF was among the first to mobilize to fight COVID-19, and there are many ways donors and supporters can help to send humanitarian aid to children and families who are struggling to stay healthy.

 Especially in fragile health systems and among those most vulnerable, social distancing is critical to mitigating the impact of COVID-19.
 But for many of the 70 million people forced by persecution, conflict and violence to flee their homes for overcrowded refugee and displacement camps, this preventive measure isn't an option.
 Close quarters also pose significant risks for health workers who treat the sick.
 It's only a matter of time before the new, highly contagious coronavirus reaches those who are least able to fend it off.